tabano86/ClipCraft/README.md

 # ClipCraft

-**ClipCraft** is an IntelliJ Platform plugin that makes it easy to bulk-copy and format code from multiple files and directories—including nested ones—with just a few clicks.
-The plugin is optimized for performance, can handle large files in the background, and saves your preferences for a hassle-free experience.
+**ClipCraft** is a powerful and streamlined plugin designed for developers who need to quickly gather, format, and share code.
+With ClipCraft, you can bulk-copy code from multiple files and directories—including all nested subdirectories—and automatically convert the output into clean, ready-to-use Markdown format.
+This makes it easy to paste code snippets into chat apps, documentation, or any Markdown-supported platform.

 ## Features

-- **Bulk Copy & Formatting**
+- **Bulk Processing & Markdown Formatting:**\
-  Process multiple files or entire directories at once.
-Automatically format code by adding headers, optional line numbers, and language hints.

-- **File Metadata**
-  Optionally include details such as file size and last modified date with the copied code.

-- **Large File Support**
-  Files exceeding a user-defined size threshold load in the background with a dedicated progress indicator to ensure the IDE remains responsive.
+  Select an entire folder or multiple files, and ClipCraft will traverse through all subdirectories to extract code.
+It then generates a Markdown-formatted output where each file’s contents are wrapped in proper code fences, with optional language hints for syntax highlighting and optional line numbering.

+- **Optimized for Large Files:**\
+  For files exceeding a user-defined threshold, ClipCraft handles file reading in the background—keeping your IDE responsive even when processing very large files.

+- **Customizable Output Options:**\
+  Configure whether to merge all output into a single Markdown code block or keep separate blocks for each file.
+You can also choose to minimize extra blank lines and include file metadata (e.g., file size, last modified date) in the header of each snippet.

-- **Persistent Settings**
+- **Persistent User Preferences:**\
-  Configure your preferences in the IDE settings page once and have them persist for future sessions.
-Options include:
-    - Enabling/disabling line numbers.
-    - Choosing between a preview or immediate copy.
-    - Defining an export file path.
-    - Enabling automatic processing without prompts.
-    - Setting the large file size threshold.

-- **Multiple Access Points**
-  Activate ClipCraft from the editor context menu, the project view, or the main toolbar.
-A default keyboard shortcut (Ctrl+Alt+X) is also provided for quick access.
+  Your settings are saved between sessions, so whether you prefer always having line numbers, automatically exporting the output to a file, or displaying a preview before copying, your preferences are remembered.

+- **Minimal Clicks, Maximum Efficiency:**\
+  Designed for simplicity, ClipCraft integrates seamlessly into IntelliJ IDEA.
+Access it via context menus in the Editor and Project View, through a main toolbar button, or simply by using the keyboard shortcut (Ctrl+Alt+X) to trigger the action.

+- **Language-Aware Snippets:**\
+  ClipCraft automatically detects the programming language based on file extension (e.g., Java, Kotlin, Python, JavaScript, etc.) and applies the appropriate language hint in the Markdown code fences.
+This ensures that your shared code is formatted with proper syntax highlighting wherever Markdown is supported.

 ## Installation